-Designated Gifts: Gifts to St. Paul's for specific parish endeavors are part and parcel of normal parish life.
-Recent gifts have come in support of Church Lighting, Columbarium Care, Gardening, the Medical Closet and the Rector's Discretionary Fund.
-Designated gifts are distinct from pledge commitments, and are welcome ways of furthering general ministry.
+DESIGNATED GIFTS: Gifts to St. Paul's for specific parish endeavors are part and parcel of normal parish life.
+Recent gifts have come in support of Paraments, Church Lighting, Columbarium Care, Gardening, the Medical Closet and the Rector's Discretionary Fund.
+Designated gifts are distinct from pledge commitments and are welcome ways of furthering general ministry.

-St. Paul's Community Outreach Fund: Gifts through St. Paul's to our designated recipient NGO's underscore our parish social witness.
-Recent gifts of this nature have been received in support of Patronato, Feed The Hungry, SMA Red Cross, and Lynn Ramsey's Dispensa Project.
+ST. PAUL'S COMMUNITY OUTREACH FUND: Gifts through St. Paul's to our designated recipient NGO's underscore our parish social witness.
+Recent gifts of this nature have been received in support of Patronato, Feed The Hungry, SMA Red Cross, our Despensa Project and youth sports and music offerings.

 This is also a vehicle for anonymous giving should that be desired.
 Civic Initiative Fund gifts are distinct from pledge gifts or designated parish gifts and are directed in their entirety to the organization indicated.